 EPA is enforcing the 2015 and 2020 rules.

 Why it Matters

 Steam power plant wastewater discharges include arsenic, lead, mercury, selenium, chromium, and cadmium.
-Regulations for power plant discharges to surface waters were last updated in 1982 and did not focus on these toxic metals.
-Over the past 30 years, steam power plants—particularly coal-fired power plants – have begun generating new wastewater streams containing these pollutants, from installation and operation of air pollution control equipment and from gasification of coal.
+Prior to the Obama administration, EPA had not updated regulations for power plant discharges to surface waters since 1982 and that rule did not focus on these toxic metals.
+Over the past 30 years, steam power plants—particularly coal-fired power plant—have begun generating new wastewater streams containing these pollutants, from installation and operation of air pollution control equipment and from gasification of coal.

-June 7, 2013 EPA proposes limits on toxic pollutants from power plant wastewater discharged into rivers.
+June 7, 2013 EPA proposes new limits on toxic pollutants from power plant wastewater discharged into rivers.

 Nov.
 20, 2015 Southwestern Electric Power Company and an industry group, the Utility Water Act Group, challenge the rule in the Fifth Circuit.
-On Dec.
-8, 2015, other similar cases are consolidated with this one.
+The Fifth Circuit consolidates similar cases with this one.
 Southwestern Electric Power Company v.
-EPA, case no. 15-60821 (5th Cir.)
+EPA, No. 15-60821 (5th Cir.).

 March 24, 2017 The Utility Water Act Group petitions EPA to reconsider the rule.